ElanMedoff/personal-site/_posts/test-driven-refactoring.md

 Unfortunately, this is rarely possible.
 When testing frontend code, you sometimes need to hook into DOM elements directly in your tests.
 Other times, you may even _want_ to test implementation details – was this api call made in the correct circumstances?
 That's an important detail that's difficult to test before you've written your code.

 It may also seem a bit petty, but when I'm in the mindset of implementing a feature, writing tests really brings me out of the flow.
-It's a form of context-switching, one which hurts my motivation and productivity.
+It's a form of context-switching, one which hurts my productivity.

 ---